Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

             if (_pagination.SelectedIndex > 0)
             {
                 _pagination.SelectedIndex = _pagination.SelectedIndex - 1;
-                // Add some additional actions associated with the 'Left' key }
+                // Add some additional actions associated with the Left key }
         }
         else if (e.Key.KeyPressedName == "Right")